upper waypoint

 But, he said, “it’s true that it still hasn’t been fully costed out.”

-The letter from Castro last week isn’t the first the county superintendent has sent to OUSD warning that patterns of dysfunction could drive it back into receivership.
-For years, she and OUSD officials have warned that the district — like many across the state and Bay Area — needs to make significant changes to its year-over-year spending, as enrollment declines and operational and personnel costs rise.
+It is not the first time the county superintendent has told OUSD in writing that patterns of dysfunction could drive it back into receivership.
+For years, she and district officials have warned that it — like many across the state and Bay Area — needs to make significant changes to its year-over-year spending, as enrollment declines and operational and personnel costs rise.

 “The district has a pattern of initiating and discontinuing major planning efforts,” Castro wrote.
 “The absence of a stable, consistently implemented plan undermines long-term fiscal stability and community trust.”